 2. Homemade bread crumbs

-It’s so easy to make bread crumbs at home: cut the stale bread into thin slices, spread them on an oven rack in a single layer, and turn the oven on low and dry until the slices snap.
+It’s so easy to make bread crumbs at home: put the pieces of stale bread in a food processor, pulse, then dry in the oven.
+Or dry the bread slices on an oven rack in a single layer, turn the oven on low and dry until the slices snap.
 Cool and put into a food processor, then process until desired coarseness.

 All types of bread are suitable for bread crumbs (except maybe sultana bread).
 Crusts do not need to be removed.